raul23/equifax-data-breach/README.rst

      - Switzerland ("the Swiss Server"), [DOJ2]_ (*paragraph 14.f, page 9*)

-       According to the DOJ `indictment`_, the Swiss Server was accessed 5 times by the conspirators.
+       According to the DOJ `indictment`_, the conspirators logged into the Swiss Server 5 times.

      - Taiwan ("the Taiwan Server"), [DOJ2]_ (*paragraph 14.e, page 8*)

-       According to the DOJ `indictment`_, the Taiwan Server was accessed 3 times by the conspirators.
+       According to the DOJ `indictment`_, the conspirators logged into the Taiwan Server 3 times.

      - Netherlands [DOJ2]_ (*paragraph 14.m, page 10*)

-       According to the DOJ `indictment`_, the Dutch server was accessed one time by the conspirators.
+       According to the DOJ `indictment`_, the conspirators logged into the Dutch server one time.

      - Singapore ("the Singapore Server") [DOJ2]_ (*paragraph 14.o, page 11*)

-       According to the DOJ `indictment`_, the Singapore Server was accessed 2 times by the conspirators.
+       According to the DOJ `indictment`_, the conspirators logged into the Singapore Server 2 times.

 2. By stealing Equifax's **trade secrets** (including the personally identifiable data and the proprietary database schema), it is claimed by